Allopurinol use while Breastfeeding

 Summary of Use during Lactation

-Limited information indicates that a maternal dose of allopurinol 300 mg daily provides near-therapeutic dose and plasma levels in an exclusively breastfed infant.
+Limited information indicates that a maternal doses of allopurinol of 300 mg daily provides near-therapeutic dose and plasma levels in an exclusively breastfed infant.
 If allopurinol is required by the mother, it is not a reason to discontinue breastfeeding, but exclusively breastfed infants should be monitored if this drug is used, including observation for allergic reactions (such as rash) and periodic CBC and differential blood counts.
+Lesinurad, which is available in the combination product Duzallo, has not been studied in nursing mothers.

 Allopurinol is metabolized to oxypurinol which has xanthine oxidase inhibitory activity equal to allopurinol's.
 Oxypurinol is well absorbed from the gastrointestinal tract.